seborama/fuego/README.md

 The code documentation can be found on [godoc](http://godoc.org/github.com/seborama/fuego).

 **The tests form the best source of documentation.
 Fuego comes with a good collection of unit tests and testable Go examples.
-Don't be shy, open them up and read them and tinker with them!**
+Don't be shy, open them up and read them and tinker with them!

+Note however that most tests use unbuffered channels to help detect deadlocks.
+On real life scenarios, it is recommended to use buffered channels for increased performance.
+**

 Have fun!!